nzamani/sap-cloud-connector-docker/README.md

         docker build --build-arg http_proxy=http://proxy.mycompany.corp:1234 --build-arg https_proxy=http://proxy.mycompany.corp:1234 -t sapcc:2.11.0.3 .
         ```

         **Hint:** In a proxy environment your `docker build` command (see above) will fail in case you don't set the proxy as mentioned above or in case you use wrong proxy settings.
-Keep in mind that you might have to set the proxy manually for some software installed in the container, i.e. for the SAPCC you can set it manually for each SAPCP connection.
+Also consider that you might have to set the proxy manually for some software installed in the container, i.e. for the SAPCC you can set it manually for each SAPCP connection.

 1. Create a container running as a deamon